 - Professional Practice in Speech-Language Pathology

-Your graduate program will also include a clinical practicum, or externship, that will prepare you for your clinical fellowship and national exam.
-This 400-hour professional experience is required for graduation, licensure through the Board, and national certification (CCC-SLP) through ASHA, should you elect to pursue it.
-Online students would work with practicum advisors to be placed with a supervising SLP who would facilitate experiential learning in a variety of settings close to home.
+Your graduate program will include a clinical practicum (externship) that prepares you for your clinical fellowship and national exam.
+This 400-hour professional experience is required for graduation, state licensure through DOPL, and national certification (CCC-SLP) through ASHA if you choose to pursue it.
+Online students work with practicum advisors to locate a practicum site close to home.

-Upon graduation from an accredited SLP master’s degree program, you must complete a clinical fellowship of 9 months (one academic year), at 30 hours per week.
+Upon graduation from an accredited SLP master’s degree program, you must complete a clinical fellowship of nine months (one academic year) at 30 hours per week.

-The fellowship is a paid opportunity to get real-world exposure to the practice environment you’re most interested in working in, whether the school system, rehabilitation, neonatal intensive care or other acute care settings.
-You would be responsible for finding an employer interested in taking on a fellow.
-In many cases, this would lead to full-time employment after you become licensed.
+The fellowship is a paid opportunity to gain real-world exposure to the practice environment you’re most interested in, whether that’s the school system, rehabilitation, neonatal intensive care, or other acute care settings.
+You’re responsible for finding an employer willing to host you as a fellow.

-During your clinical fellowship, you’ll be working with your supervisor to get unique, hands-on experience.
-The work you do will be different in each location and scenario, but you will find ASHA’s Scope of Practice for SLPs will give you an idea of the general skills an SLP must possess, including leadership, research, advocacy, assessment, and treatment.
+During your clinical fellowship, you’ll work with your supervisor to gain experience in a clinical setting.
+ASHA’s Scope of Practice for SLPs provides guidance on the general skills an SLP must possess, including leadership, research, advocacy, assessment, and treatment.

-You must pass the national SLP examination before you can become licensed.
+You must pass the American Speech-Language-Hearing Association’s (ASHA) National Examination in Speech Language Pathology before you can become licensed.
 Register for the exam on the Praxis website any time during or after your clinical fellowship.
-You’ll be able to take the exam at test centers located in:

 - Cedar City